Indirect Signals of Dark Matter Can Change Depending on Where You Look: Model implementation

-The coupling of a long range force interacting with nucleons has been constrained to be $g_n\lsim 10^{-24}$ \cite{Schlamminger:2007ht,Fayet:2017pdp}.
+Such an ultralight scalar can be motivated in string theory inspired models like in Ref.~\cite{Nusser:2004qu} which also provide a possible UV completion of our scenario.
+The coupling of a long range force interacting with nucleons has been constrained to be $g_n\lsim 10^{-24}$ \cite{Schlamminger:2007ht,Fayet:2017pdp, MICROSCOPE:2022doy}.
 One could alternatively use a coupling to electrons, resulting in a scenario with essentially the same features.

 We assume that the range of the interaction is $\sim 1.5$~kpc such that it spans the whole GC, therefore we set $m_\phi~\sim4\times 10^{-27}$ eV.
 The field value of the ultralight scalar $\phi$ depends on the nucleon (ordinary matter) density $n_n$ as